-Macy Lacy Gardening Club
+Macy Lacy Garden Club

 Mansel Lacy Garden Club organises visits throughout the spring and summer months and talks held in the community hall, which is located within the village Church of St. Michael and All Angels, through the autumn and winter months.